donniegroves/gfin/README.md

 ## mysql configuration path
 /etc/mysql/mysql.conf.d/mysqld.cnf

+## AWS S3 setup
+- bucket must be set up to be publicly accessible, as Twilio needs to reference it.

 ## On AWS, storage folder has to have www-data:www-data permissions
 # Install Docker on WSL2 Ubuntu 22.04
 ```